jatinguglani/Music-Player/README.md

+#Music-player
-A simple front-end Music player site made using HTML and CSS.
+#A simple front-end Music player site made using HTML and CSS.